Kirbskol/simnfl-fantasy/README.md

 # SimNFL Fantasy

-This application has been created as part of my final project for Harvards' CS50x course.
+This application has been created as part of my final project for Harvard's CS50x course.
 It is designed for members of the SimFBA community to complete a fantasy draft of SimNFL players and export their drafted rosters to share (and probably brag) with others.

 # Installation